-(n) In capital stock obligations or other securities of any service corporation organized under the laws of the Commonwealth of Pennsylvania if the entire capital stock of such corporation is available for purchase only by savings associations and savings banks organized and existing under the laws of the Commonwealth of Pennsylvania and by Federal savings and loan associations having their home offices in the Commonwealth of Pennsylvania.
+(n) In capital stock obligations or other securities of any service corporation if the entire capital stock of such corporation is available for purchase only by savings associations and savings banks organized and existing under the laws of the Commonwealth of Pennsylvania, by Federal savings and loan associations having their home offices in the Commonwealth of Pennsylvania, by regional thrift institutions, as that term is defined in section 114, and by foreign thrift institutions, as that term is defined in section 114.
 The department shall have the right to define service corporations and the activities thereof.
-No association may make an investment in a service corporation if its then aggregate outstanding investments under this paragraph of this section would exceed one percent of its assets,
+An association may make investments in service corporations up to three percent of its assets plus such additional percentage of assets as the department may by regulation authorize,